 Wanting to get the true brand new items is an understandable choice but not always the best.
 Remember the statement of laptop build must be good and business grade is recommended?
 These laptops won’t be cheap.
 The most affordable will be around $520 and most will be around $700 and even reaching more than $1000.
 The suggestion is to get refurbish laptops.
 These are actually new laptops.
 They are returned to manufacturers by buyers due to various reasons.
 Refurbish laptops are cheaper by hundreds of dollars.
 These are good laptops that work perfectly fine and will usually have one year warranty.

-When searching and considering the best laptops for college needs, it is wise to try to search for student discounts.
+When searching and considering the best laptops for college kids, it is wise to try to search for student discounts.
 A lot of major manufacturers are providing opportunities to get good discounts from 10% to 20%.
 They can be very useful to save some more money.